MRAlirad/ethers-simple-storage/note.md

 ### Wallet

-with `Wallet` you can sign a transaction with the private key you pass to it.
+A [`Wallet`](https://docs.ethers.org/v6/api/wallet/#Wallet) manages a single private key which is used to sign transactions, messages and other common payloads.

 ```js
 const { Wallet } = require('ethers');